When buying a home, what are the most important things to consider? Yes, things like liveability and home style matter, but not as much as location.

 The great debate continues: what’s more important when it comes to buying real estate?
 The style and size?
 Or the neighbourhood?

-We asked a panel of RE/MAX Sales Associates from across Canada for their take on what is most important when buying real estate: style or location?
+We asked our panel of RE/MAX Influencers from across Canada for their take on what is most important when buying real estate: style or location?

 From a resale perspective, an appealing location is key.